danielakomenda/ExportFromRESTAPIToMongoDB/readme.md

 Since it is a difficult task and was not part of the lecture, I hope my solution will help.

-In my solution, you create the Nodes and especially the edges as an End-Point in your Spring-Boot-Application.
-So you only upload the Nodes and Edges to MongoDB and not all the Data of "Something", "Association" and "Supertype".
+In my solution, you create the Nodes as an Endpoint of 'Something' and for the Edges you need an Endpoint of 'Association'.

-But you can easily adjust the Method getNodes() to access the other End-Points.

 ------------------------------------------------------------------------------------